-- the estimated number of new employment opportunities the financial incentive will create: - the estimated start date for each new employment opportunity created by the financial incentive; and - a description of the skills and training necessary for applicants for each new employment opportunity created by the financial incentive.
+- the estimated number of new employment opportunities the financial incentive will create; - the estimated start date for each new employment opportunity created by the financial incentive; and - a description of the skills and training necessary for applicants for each new employment opportunity created by the financial incentive.

-C.S.H.B.
-3173 requires TWC to annually evaluate the following:
+S.B.
+1143 amends the Labor Code to require TWC to annually evaluate the following: